 About Christie’s Restitution

-For over a quarter of a century, Christie’s has engaged with the legacy of Nazi era and World War II art theft and dispossession.
-Losses during 1933–1945 to Europe’s collections, in particular those of Jewish collectors, through persecution, confiscation, and forced sales continues to resonate strongly in today’s art world.
+For over a quarter of a century, Christie’s has engaged with the legacy of Nazi-era and World War II art theft and dispossession.
+Losses during 1933–1945 to Europe’s collections, in particular those of Jewish collectors, through persecution, confiscation, and forced sales continue to resonate strongly in today’s art world.

 Christie’s has the largest and most experienced Restitution team of any international auction house, underscoring our responsibility to this field.
-Located in New York, London, Berlin, and Vienna, our researchers have 70 combined years of experience.
+Located in New York, London, Berlin, Brussels, and Vienna, our researchers have over 100 combined years of experience.
 We have made Nazi-era provenance research a hallmark of our expertise and inextricably a part of the art historical framework.

 We take very seriously our commitment to sellers, buyers, and claimants alike to: